 The following mandatory information must be provided for us to accept the specimen:

 Essential Patient Identifiers:

-- Unique identification number – district for Central site, EMPI for Trafford, NHS or external hospital number for external cases
+- Unique identification number – district for ORC, EMPI for Trafford, NHS or external hospital number for external cases

 - Date of birth

 Essential Clinical Details:

 - High risk status – to ensure health and safety of all staff